Updates on cases, laws, and other topics of interest to local governments

 Introduction of BUILD Plan Legislation Proposes Statewide Housing Development Reform

 In mid-February, the Governor delivered his State of the State address and budget proposal for the 2027 State Fiscal Year.
 During his presentation, Governor Pritzker shared his concerns about the availability and cost of housing across Illinois, noting that “local regulations have made it too difficult and costly to build new housing” and citing “bureaucratic red tape” as an impediment to residential development activity.
-To combat these issues, the Governor announced the Building Up Illinois Development (BUILD Plan), an initiative to lower housing costs by making it more efficient and cost effect to build housing in Illinois.
+To combat these issues, the Governor announced the Building Up Illinois Development (BUILD Plan), an initiative to lower housing costs by making it more efficient and cost effective to build housing in Illinois.
 This initiative includes several legislative proposals that have since been introduced in the Illinois General Assembly.

 House Bill 5626: Housing Omnibus